 - T-helper cells

 - Plasma cells

 Antibodies, also called immunoglobulins, are globular proteins that bind to one specific antigen.
 Antibodies are made by B cells.
-Immature B cells have antibody receptors, also called B cell receptors.
+Naïve B cells have antibody receptors, also called B cell receptors.
 These B cell receptors are antibodies attached to the cell membrane of B cells.
-When the B cell receptor binds with a complementary antibody, the B cell becomes activated.
-B cells may also require additional signaling from helper T cells to become activated.
-Once the B cell is activated, it begins to proliferate.
-This creates a population of B cells that all possess B cell receptors that recognize a particular antigen.
-The mature, activated B cells then differentiate into one of two cell types.
+When the B cell receptor binds with a complementary antigen, the B cell becomes activated.
+B cells may also require additional signaling from helper T cells to become activated through a process called clonal selection.
+Once the B cell is activated, it begins to proliferate through a process called clonal expansion.
+This creates a population of clones of B cells that all possess the same B cell receptors that recognize a particular antigen.
+The activated B cells then differentiate into one of two cell types.
 Some become memory B cells, which live for a long time in the immune system, ready to rapidly activate if stimulated by the same antigen in the future.
 The majority differentiate into plasma cells.
 Plasma cells are B lymphocytes that, instead of surface-bound antibody receptors, generate large quantities of soluble antibodies that they secrete into the bloodstream and other body fluids.

 This means that the type of immune cells that secrete antibodies is plasma cells.

 The soluble antibodies bind to extracellular antigens wherever they find them.
 This can be on the surface of the pathogen or on the surface of infected host cells.
 Antibodies cannot enter cells because they are relatively large proteins.
 Antibodies are only effective against extracellular antigens, or antigens found outside of host cells.